phl-r/.github/profile/README.md

 ---

 ## 🏛️ Our Mission
-To empower the Filipino scientific community by providing a centralized, high-performance home for R software.
+To empower the Filipino scientific community by providing a centralized, localized home for R software.
 We bridge the gap between researchers and developers to foster a culture of reproducible and accessible science in the Philippines.

 ## 🎯 Core Objectives
 *   **🇵🇭 Visibility:** Providing a dedicated stage for Filipino-led R packages to ensure local research reaches a global audience.